On D List of Movie Reviews

 Drums Along the Mohawk is a boring American Revolutionary War picture that's set in the wild frontier of

-upstate New York (it wasn't shot there on location but rather Utah).
+upstate New York (it wasn't shot there on location but rather in Utah).

-reminded of The Last of the Mohicans.
-There are certain similarities
+been reminded of The Last of the Mohicans.
+There are certain